arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 fun userInfo(u: User): Promise<ForIO, Profile> = TODO()
 ```

 Each function asks only for the data it actually needs; in the case of `userInfo`, a single `User`.
-We certainly could write one that takes a `List<User>` and fetch profile for all of them, would be a bit strange.
+Certainly, we could write one that takes a `List<User>` and fetches profile for all of them,but it would be a bit strange.
 If we just wanted to fetch the profile of just one user, we would either have to wrap it in a `List` or write a separate function that takes in a single user anyways.
 More fundamentally, functional programming is about building lots of small, independent pieces and composing them to make larger and larger pieces - does this hold true in this case?

 Given just `(User) -> Promise<ForIO, Profile>`, what should we do if we want to fetch profiles for a `List<User>`?
 We could try familiar combinators like map.